 There are exceptions to these categories, allowing for the sponsorship of non-immediate family members, like a sister, niece, or uncle, under specific circumstances.
 For instance, if you lack immediate family members to sponsor or have legally adopted them, and they meet the definition of a dependent child.

-What are the income requirements for sponsorship?
+What are the income requirements for family & spousal sponsorship?

 As a sponsor, you will need to sign a Sponsorship Agreement, which entails your commitment to financially support the basic needs of the sponsored person.
 In certain cases, you may also need to meet or surpass the Low Income Cut-off (LICO) if: